abhinavpadige4/ai-chatbot-saas-landing/README.md

 ## Customization

+### Changing Colors

+Modify the gradient colors in Tailwind config or directly in components:
+- Primary gradient: `from-[#6366f1] to-[#8b5cf6]`
+- To change: Update the hex values in gradient classes

-### Changing Content
+### Updating Content

 Edit the content in each component file:
-- `Hero.tsx`: Headline, subtitle, CTA buttons
+- Hero: Update headline, subtitle, and CTA text
-- `Features.tsx`: Feature cards (icon, title, description)
+- Features: Modify feature cards
-- `Pricing.tsx`: Pricing tiers and features
+- Pricing: Adjust plans and pricing
-- `Testimonials.tsx`: Customer quotes and names
+- Testimonials: Replace quotes and names
-- `FAQ.tsx`: Questions and answers
+- FAQ: Update questions and answers
-- `Footer.tsx`: Logo, nav links, social icons, copyright

-### Changing Colors

-Modify the gradient colors in Tailwind classes:
-- Look for `from-[#6366f1] to-[#8b5cf6]` and similar patterns
-- Update the hex values to match your brand

-### Adding Animations

-Framer Motion variants are defined in each component:
-- `floatAnimation`: For gently floating icons
-- `pulseAnimation`: For subtle pulsing effects
-- `fadeIn`: For section entrance animations
-- Adjust duration, delay, and easing as needed
+- Footer: Change links and social media

 ## License